 2017 Recipient of The Global Ageing Network for Excellence in Applied Research Award

-NSCA STAFF WORKING REMOTELY: Following the recommendations of public health authorities, Mount Saint Vincent University staff are currently working remotely.
-Currently, NSCA staff telephones will not be answered regularly.
-The best way to get in touch with us is through individual staff emails (visit our People page) or the Centre’s general email account at firstname.lastname@example.org which is being monitored regularly.
+NSCA STAFF TRANSITIONING BACK TO ON CAMPUS WORK: Following the recommendations of public health authorities, Mount Saint Vincent University staff are transitioning back to on campus work.
+We still recommend the best way to get in touch with us is through individual staff emails (visit our People page) or the Centre’s general email account at firstname.lastname@example.org which is being monitored regularly.
 Thank you